 Policymakers and stakeholders need to take a pro-active approach.
-It is far easier to shape a marketplace towards openness early in its development than it is to handle an entrenched and powerful monopolist marketplace once in place.
+It is far easier to shape a platform towards openness early in its development than it is to handle an entrenched and powerful monopolist platform once in place.

 Platform effects combined with exclusive monopoly rights (copyright and patents) and a proprietary order book leads to monopoly.
 This is a problem because a monopoly is bad for consumers, providers and long-term innovation.

 A solution: make the platform open by:

 Summary: we can have monopoly platforms or open ones – it’s our choice.
 Open platforms can be achieved by replacing monopoly rights with open-compatible remuneration rights as a method of funding platform infrastructure, and replacing a proprietary order book with an open (where an order book exists).

 Stripped to their essence Uber, AirBnB and the like resemble a very old economic structure: the marketplace.2 Marketplaces have existed for thousands of years, practically since civilization first began.
 Marketplaces are where buyers and sellers come together to exchange.
 At a fish market you buy fish, at a stock market you buy stocks etc.

 But what distinguishes a marketplace from anywhere where we exchange?
 For example, suppose I walk over to the farm of my neighbour Pete and he sells me some carrots.
 We would not describe his farmyard as a marketplace.